 Current project

-A restrained visual language, marked by emptiness, repetition, and controlled composition, creates a sense of visual silence.
-This absence becomes active, reflecting isolation, emotional weight, and the persistence of what remains unspoken.
-While grounded in the experiences of women, the work extends beyond a singular narrative to engage with broader questions of power, vulnerability, and systemic constraint.
-It considers how these forces operate across both personal and collective contexts, shaping the ways in which bodies are seen, controlled, and silenced.
+A restrained visual language, marked by emptiness, repetition, and controlled composition creates a sense of visual silence.
+While grounded in the experiences of women, the work extends to broader questions of power, vulnerability, and systemic constraint, considering how these forces shape the ways bodies are seen, controlled, and silenced.